Lucas Beltrán

-Lucas Beltrán (born 29 March 2001) is an Argentine professional footballer who plays as a striker for La Liga club Valencia, on loan from Serie A club Fiorentina.
-He competed for Argentina at the 2024 Summer Olympics.
+Lucas Beltrán (born 29 March 2001) is an Argentine professional footballer who plays as a forward or attacking midfielder for Argentine Primera División club River Plate, on loan from Serie A club Fiorentina.
+Beltrán competed for Argentina at the 2024 Summer Olympics and he also plays for the Argentina national team.

 Career

 Early career

 Beltrán began in the ranks of Instituto, departing in 2016 to sign for Argentine Primera División side River Plate.
 He made his professional debut on 2 December 2018 at the age of seventeen, appearing for the last seven minutes of a game against Gimnasia y Esgrima.
 He had previously been an unused substitute a week earlier versus Aldosivi on 27 October.

 On 15 July 2021, Beltrán joined Colón on a dry loan until the end of 2022.

 Fiorentina

 On 11 July 2023, Beltrán joined Fiorentina on a transfer worth €20 million plus add-ons.

 On 26 October 2023, he scored his first two goals for the club in a 6–0 win over FK Čukarički in the group stage of the UEFA Europa Conference League.
 His first Serie A goal came from the penalty spot in a 3–0 win against Salernitana on 3 December.
 On 8 May 2024, he scored a penalty in a 1–1 away draw against Club Brugge in the Europa Conference League semi-final second leg, which qualified his club to their second consecutive final by winning 4–3 on aggregate.

 On 1 September 2025, Beltrán moved to La Liga side Valencia on a one-year loan deal.